opencog/atomspace/Design-Notes-C.md

 	(AndLink
 		(PresentLink (tree with x,y,z.. in it))
-		(PresentLink (different tree with x,y,z.. in it)) (predicate relation that evaluatoes to true/false)
+		(PresentLink (different tree with x,y,z.. in it)) (predicate relation that evaluates to true/false)
-		(another predicate relation that evaluatoes to true/false) ... etc.)
+		(another predicate relation that evaluates to true/false) ... etc.)
 ```
 The `PatternLink` performs query analysis on the above form, extracting